AlphaTeam-Khemet/ai_services/voice_tour_guide/README.md

 This service is part of the **KHEMET** platform, developed as a graduation project at the **Faculty of Computers and Artificial Intelligence, University of Sadat City**, under the supervision of **Dr. Sara Shehab** and **Eng.
 Abanoub Shawky**.

+---

+## Production Hardening & Middleware

+This microservice has been fully hardened for production:
+- **UUID Tracing Middleware**: Intercepts requests to inject unique tracing IDs (`middleware/request_id.py`).
+- **Structured JSON Logging**: Centralized, machine-readable logs for better debugging.
+- **Graceful Shutdown Hooks**: Safely cleans up pending requests and processes on termination signals.
+- **Strict Environment Validation**: Service immediately fails on boot if critical keys (like the ElevenLabs API) are incorrectly formatted or missing when strictly required.